 II.A.3.
-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) II.A.3.a).(1) The program director must have administrative experience and at least three years of participation as an active faculty member in an ACGME-accredited fellowship in internal medicine cardiovascular disease, pediatric cardiology, or ACHD. ^(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] II.A.3.b).(1) The Review Committee only accepts current ABIM certification in ACHD.
+Qualifications of the program director:

+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

+The program director must have administrative experience and at least three years of participation as an active faculty member in an ACGME-accredited internal medicine cardiovascular disease fellowship or clinical cardiac electrophysiology fellowship.
 (Core)

+II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Internal Medicine (ABIM) or by the American Osteopathic

+Board of Internal Medicine (AOBIM), or subspecialty qualifications that are acceptable to the Review Committee.
+(Core)

+II.A.3.b).(1)

+The Review Committee only accepts current ABIM or AOBIM certification in clinical cardiac electrophysiology.
+(Core)

 II.A.4.
-Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; (Core)
+Program Director Responsibilities

+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core)

+II.A.4.a) The program director must:

+II.A.4.a).(1) be a role model of professionalism; (Core)